-(16)Consistent with the requirements under this rule, CCOs shall make Integration and Care Coordination services available during normal business hours, Monday through Friday.
+(16)(18) Consistent with the requirements under this rule, CCOs shall make Integration and Care Coordination services available during normal business hours, Monday through Friday.
 Information on ICC services shall be made available when necessary to a member’s representative during normal business hours, Monday through Friday.
 If a Member is unable to receive services outside of normal business hours, the CCO shall provide alternative availability options for member.

-(17)CCOs shall have a process to provide members with special health care needs who are receiving ICC services with direct access to a specialist, e.g., a standing referral or an approved number of visits, as appropriate for the member’s condition and identified needs.
+(17)(19) CCOs shall have a process to provide members with special health care needs who are receiving ICC services or are receiving Medicaid-funded LTSS with direct access to a specialist, e.g., a standing referral or an approved number of visits, as appropriate for the member’s condition and identified needs.
+CCOs shall have processes in place to ensure it reviews member needs for LTSS and mechanisms to identify and refer to the Department of human services, inclusive of its area agency on aging, office of developmental disabilities services, and aging and people with disability programs, or, as may be applicable to a 1915(i) provider for LTSS assessment and services.

 Statutory/Other Authority: 413.042, 414.615, 414.625, 414.635 & 414.651